-Deutsche Bank expects Origination & Advisory revenues to be lower in 2018 year on year.
-Market fee volumes are materially down so far in 2018, with an uncertain outlook for the full year.
-In addition, the decision to focus Deutsche Bank's Corporate Finance business on industries and segments which align with its core European client base, and on underwriting and financing products in which Deutsche Bank enjoys a leadership position, may reduce revenues in this business versus prior year.
+Deutsche Bank expects Origination & Advisory revenues to be essentially flat in 2018 year over year.
+It expects this business to benefit from the market share gains and solid pipeline built in the first half of 2018, but this will likely be partly offset by the reduction in market fee volumes, which are materially down so far in 2018, with an uncertain outlook for the full year.
+In addition, the decision to focus Deutsche Bank's Corporate Finance business on industries and segments which align with its core European and multi-national client base, and on underwriting and financing products in which Deutsche Bank enjoys a leadership position, may reduce revenues in this business versus prior year.